erwinfab/design-and-implement-a-vlsm-addressing-scheme/README.md

 ## Objectives and Scenario

-The customer required an addressing design for a topology consisting of four LANs and one point-to-point WAN link.
+The customer required an addressing design for a topology consisting of four LANs (Local Area Networks) and one point-to-point WAN (Wide Area Network) link.
 The design had to prioritize efficiency by using the smallest possible subnets that still accommodate the necessary host counts.

 ### Host Requirements:
 * **PS-115 LAN**: 47 Addresses